Methodology

 Not a single country-risk score

-PRR deliberately avoids collapsing firm-level evidence into country-level aggregates.
+PRR operates at the firm level rather than aggregating to country-level scores.
 Firms in the same country can show opposite responses to the same event class.

 Not a replacement for diligence